rapiddweller/rapiddweller-benerator-ce/doc/the_benerator_project_wizard.md

 You can optionally make the wizard create an Eclipse project configuration, too.
 This requires you to have Maven installed.

-If necessary, specify the database connection settings and test if they are right by clicking 'Test Connection'.
+If necessary, specify the database connection settings and test if they are right by clicking `Test Connection`.

-When reproducing an existing database or creating a database snapshot, choose a snapshot file format: 'DBUnit file', ' Excel(TM) document', or 'SQL file'.
-In all other cases, choose 'None'.
+When reproducing an existing database or creating a database snapshot, choose a snapshot file format: `DBUnit file`, ` Excel(TM) document`, or `SQL file`.
+In all other cases, choose `None`.

 When reproducing an existing database, you need to provide Benerator with the DDL files for creating and dropping the related tables and sequences (' create tables' script and 'drop tables' script).